core-wg/oscore/draft-ietf-core-object-security.md

 NOTE: The format of the external_aad is for simplicity the same for requests and responses, although some parameters, e.g. request_kid, need not be integrity protected in all requests.

-The Additional Authenticated Data (AAD) is composed from the external_add as described in Section 5.3 of {{RFC8152}}:
+The Additional Authenticated Data (AAD) is composed from the external_aad as described in Section 5.3 of {{RFC8152}}:

 ~~~~~~~~~~~
 AAD = Enc_structure = [ "Encrypt0", h'', external_aad ]